-We are Focus International Limited T/A Focus Brands, a company incorporated in England and Wales with registered number 1461548 and whose registered office is at Ashley Road, St Albans, Hertfordshire, AL1 5UB (“the Company”).
+We are Focus International Limited T/A Focus Brands, a company incorporated in England and Wales with registered number 1461548 and whose registered office is at 6 Alexandra Road West, Huddersfield, West Yorkshire, United Kingdom, HD3 4EX (“the Company”).

 We provide design, sourcing, distribution and promotion services to customers, specialising in apparel, footwear and accessories.

 We use your information as further explained in this Privacy Notice.
 We’ll be the “controllers” of the information you provide to us.

 Our website links to other websites, which will have their own privacy notices and terms.